 Day 3: Baan Huay Khao Lip – Chiang Mai

-After early morning breakfast, we will say goodbye to the village and trek uphill for almost one hour.
+After early morning breakfast, we will say goodbye to the village and trek uphill for one hour.
 Then it is another hour downhill to a pretty waterfall where we will spend some time relaxing, swimming, and enjoying nature.
 After this, we will continue to the Karen Village Baan Mae Sa Pok.
-After lunch in the village, we will have time to look around before making our way back to Chiang Mai.
-It is the end of your three-day Doi Inthanon Trekking in Depth.
+After lunch, we will drive the short distance to the start point of a relaxing bamboo raft trip on the Mae Wang River.
+Bamboo rafts were, in the past, an essential means of transportation, and roads were abysmal and sometimes totally impassable in the rainy season.
+Enjoy a relaxed rafting trip.
+It is not a dangerous river, but we will ask you to wear a life jacket to be safe.

 Highlights